Atkhare/module17Project/README.md

 The data is first analysed on the missing or NAN elements, then the data aggregration is done to analyse the trend & unique components in column and row wise.The data is being imputed for any missing/ unknown values.
 Also the data encoing is done for catagorical features.
 The final dataframe is scaled using Standard scaler.

 > **Feature Engineering**
-> - Analysed imbalance in Target class
+> - Analysed imbalance in Target class from provided dataframe.
 > - The correlation between dataset features is being analysed by generating the `Correlation Matrix Heatmap` over scaled dataframe.
-> - Executed `PCA` to anayse the scope for dimension reduction
+> - Executed `PCA` to anayse the scope for dimension reduction.
 > - Scored feature importance using `RandomForestClassifier` and `mutual_info_regression`

 > **Repo Notebook**
 The link to repor -